 - Set the fuel tank bracket on top of the shims and finger tighten in the 4x 35x6mm bolts + washers included in the kit.
 NOTE: Apply a dab of blue thread lock on the end of the bolts when you install them

 - With one hand carefully raise the tank (grabbing it via some of the metal work) to align the 2 screw holes with metal inserts, and finger tighten the 2x fuel tank bolts you removed in step 2.
+(Note: if the tank is full of fuel, it is very heavy at the rear to lift, and will take some effort, this is easier if the tank is mostly empty)

 - Tighten the 2x fuel tank bolts to 7Nm per the factory manual.